 What do you want it to do?

-Phase 1 was make the trailer as a 4'x6' truck bed.
+Phase 1 was to make the trailer as a 4'x6' truck bed.

 Phase 2 to put a lid on it.

-We decided this as we really don't know what we would need, if our cargo happen to be 30" square and the hatches we made were 28" so we decided to make the trailer and see how we use it before moving to phase 2.
+We decided this as we really don't know what we would need if our cargo happens to be 30" square and the hatches we made were 28" so we decided to make the trailer and see how we use it before moving to phase 2.

 How big of a trailer?